 Joseph Orefice (M.F.
 ‘09, Ph.D.
 ‘15 UNH), Director of Forest & Agricultural Operations

 The Yale Forests continue to provide experiential learning opportunities for the Yale community while serving as a foundation for field-based research.
 The Yale Forests comprise 10,888 acres of woods, wetlands, and natural ecosystems in Connecticut, New Hampshire, and Vermont.
 Extension is a core value of the Yale Forests and is achieved by engaging forest landowners in conservation through our Quiet Corner Initiative.
-In addition to supporting current students and faculty, the School Forests provide post graduate fellowships for recent graduates to gain valuable professional experience.
-The School Forests’ lands and infrastructure support cutting edge research in ecology and other environmental disciplines with investigators from across Yale and beyond.
-The summer Forest Apprentice Program as well as the Ingalls Field Ecology program for undergraduates are keystone programs for the school forest and have grown larger and more robust over the past few years.
+In addition to supporting current students and faculty, the Forests provide post graduate fellowships for recent graduates to gain valuable professional experience.
+The Yale Forests’ lands and infrastructure support cutting edge research in ecology and other environmental disciplines with investigators from across Yale and beyond.
+The summer Forest Apprentice Program as well as the Ingalls Field Ecology program for undergraduates are keystone programs for the Forests and have grown larger and more robust over the past few years.
 We continue to offer complementary educational experiences for students.
-For example, Joseph Orefice (MF ’09, PhD ’15 UNH), Director of Forest & Agricultural Operations, took advantage of beautiful spring weather and led a few students on a prescribed burn (see picture below, courtesy of F&ES Blog) for oak-hickory regeneration at Yale-Myers over spring break.
+For example, Joseph Orefice (M.F. ’09, Ph.D. ’15 UNH), Director of Forest & Agricultural Operations, took advantage of beautiful spring weather and led a few students on a prescribed burn (see picture below, courtesy of YSE Blog) for oak-hickory regeneration at Yale-Myers over spring break.

 Laura Green (M.F.
-‘18), Naturalist Program Fellow & Research Manager - Yale School Forests
+‘18), Naturalist Program Fellow & Research Manager - Yale Forests

 Yale Forests and The Quiet Corner